They say that you can't go home again. But this year I decided to return to Belize, a country I had visited for the first

 Returning to Succotz

-On Tuesday morning at breakfast, I split the group up into two crews again and we worked at two sites that day.
+During our outdoor breakfast on Tuesday morning I split the group up into two crews again and we worked at two sites that day.
 My group worked at the Esperanza

 orphanage, a few miles east of San Ignacio, where we installed a railing on the second floor balcony.
 As an American, I'd never seen an orphanage

 because the American system uses foster care, so it was interesting to see how it ran.
 About a dozen of us worked there that day, we made a lot of

 progress and the caretakers, Luis and Maria, were extremely grateful for our help.

 This is Belizean singer Andy Palacio singing Lidan Aban.

 That evening after our group dinner at Log Cab-Inn, Marlynn, Alyssa, Kelsey and I took a taxi into San Ignacio, first stopping at an